mahi13singh2004/GuidanceGuru/README.md

 🤔 How It Works
 Open the App: No mystical rituals required.
 Tap for Advice: Get a dose of wisdom instantly.
-Share the Wisdom: Impress your friends, family, and that guy from the coffee shop with your newfound insight.
+Share the Wisdom: Impress your friends, family, and that girl from the coffee shop with your newfound insight.

 📚 FAQ
 Q: Is the advice actually useful?